 ‘Ulfmolt, Mother told us to keep it secret at all costs.
 We don’t turn cowardly from a fight, no matter how scared we are.
 We fight for our clan, trusting that good will triumph.’

 Ulfmolt’s mention of their shared ability made Boroden pause as he buckled his sword belt.
-Boroden’s anguish at their situation was nothing compared to his guilt.
-If he had used his secret power when Velmoran was seized then he might have done more to help his clan.
+His anguish at their situation was nothing compared to his guilt.
+If he had used his secret power when the kraken seized Velmoran then he might have done more to help his clan.
 Instead he had been too afraid of bringing his father’s wrath upon him.
 Would it be the same tonight?